 - if either of you are under 18 you’ll need consent from your parents or guardian.
 Each parent who is named on your birth certificate must give this consent.
 They’ll need to fill in a form which you can get from the Register Office and must fill in before your appointment

-- if you’re a non-EU national you need to bring evidence of your immigration status and a passport size photo of each of you
+- if either of you aren't British or are a non-EU national you need to bring evidence of your immigration status and a passport size photo of each of you

 Getting married or civil partnered quickly

 You can only get married or have a civil partnership quickly where one of you is terminally ill and is not expected to recover.